NorESMhub/NorESM/doc/configurations/omips.rst

 Initial conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CICE model is initialized from ?
+By default, the CICE model is initialized with a 'default', simplified, sea ice field with sea ice in cold regions (air temperature below 0 degree C), north of 70 N and south of 60 S. The sea ice thickness in these regions is horizontal homogeneous, with a uniform snow cover.
+This behavior is given by the ice_ic variable in the namelist.
+This can be changed to start without sea ice by setting:

 ::

-   /cluster/shared/noresm/inputdata/ice/cice/SOME_FILE??
+  &setup_nml
+    ice_ic = "none"

 ::

-The inital state file can be set in user_nl_cice in the case folder :
+in the user_nl_cice in the case folder, or by specifying a restart file which would give the desired sea ice state:

 ::